Total World Population of Mountain Gorillas increases to 1069-Uganda gorilla safarisGorilla Tracking Uganda

 Bwindi Impenetrable Forest National Park is located in southwestern Uganda.
-The park is part of the Impenetrable Bwindi Forest, and is located along Congo border next to Virunga National Park and on the edge of the western Rift Valley.
-The jungle forests covers 331 square kilometers and contains both montane and lowland forest and is accessible only on foot.
+The park is part of the Impenetrable Bwindi Forest and is located along the Congo border next to Virunga National Park and on the edge of the western Rift Valley.
+The jungle forests cover 331 square kilometers and contain both montane and lowland forest and are accessible only on foot.

 Gorilla trekking in Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park is home to almost 459 mountain gorillas as of the latest population census which is the highest population of mountain gorillas in a single habitat.

 About 19 gorilla families are fully habituated and can be trekked on an Uganda gorilla safari.
 Minimum age of 15 is allowed to trek mountain gorillas in Bwindi and 8 people trek a single gorilla family.

 Gorilla trekking in Bwindi is done in the four sectors of the park.
 The sectors include Buhoma, Ruhija, Rushaga, and Nkuringo.
 Each of these sectors has several habituated gorilla families that tourists are allocated to trek.

 Allocation of which sector an individual is meant to trek is dependent on which sector they are allocated by the Uganda Wildlife Authority during the time of booking the gorilla trekking permit.

 Cost of gorilla trekking in Bwindi Forest National Park

 As of 2019, Foreign non-residents require US$ 600 for each gorilla permit in Uganda.
 Foreign residents require US$ 500 for each gorilla permit in Uganda.
 East African residents require UGX 250,000 for a single gorilla permit.